apache/druid/docs/content/Router.md

 }
 ```

-Queries with a priority set < minPriority are routed to the lowest priority broker.
-Queries with priority > maxPriority are routed to the highest priority broker. minPriority default is 0, maxPriority default is 1.
-Using default strategy values, if a query with priority 0 (the default) is sent, it skips the priority selection logic.
+Queries with a priority set to less than minPriority are routed to the lowest priority broker.
+Queries with priority set to greater than maxPriority are routed to the highest priority broker.
+By default, minPriority is 0 and maxPriority is 1.
+Using these default values, if a query with priority 0 (the default query priority is 0) is sent, the query skips the priority selection logic.